-Delegates will assess priorities for national investment in transport and for Scotland’s strategic infrastructure.
+Delegates assessed the priorities for national investment in transport and for Scotland’s strategic infrastructure.

-It comes as work starts on the second Strategic Transport Projects Review which will consider future investment in all modes of transport including road and rail, and ahead of the publication later this year of the second National Transport Strategy (NTS2) - a nationwide assessment of Scotland’s transport needs by Transport Scotland.
+The conference took place as the second Strategic Transport Projects Review commenced, which will consider future investment in all modes of transport including road and rail, and ahead of the publication later this year of the second National Transport Strategy (NTS2) - a nationwide assessment of Scotland’s transport needs by Transport Scotland.

-The seminar will look at next steps for developing integrated infrastructure networks, with the aim of developing a transport system which supports Scotland’s Economic Strategy to boost growth, reduce emissions and meet the needs of residents, road users and pedestrians.
+The event considered the next steps for developing integrated infrastructure networks, with the aim of developing a transport system which supports Scotland’s Economic Strategy to boost growth, reduce emissions and meet the needs of residents, road users and pedestrians.

-Delegates will also share latest thinking on delivering key infrastructure projects - including delivering the National Infrastructure Mission and priorities for the next Infrastructure Investment Plan.
+Delegates shared the latest thinking on delivering key infrastructure projects - including realising the National Infrastructure Mission and priorities for the next Infrastructure Investment Plan.
 In addition to the Strategic Review, discussion included the changes to the planning system in the Planning (Scotland) Act.

-The conference will also consider challenges and key opportunities for improving connectivity across both urban and rural areas of Scotland.
+The conference also addressed challenges and key opportunities for improving connectivity across both urban and rural areas of Scotland.

-- The Glasgow Connectivity Commission recommends creating a city-wide metro system;
+- The Glasgow Connectivity Commission recommended creating a city-wide metro system;

-- City of Edinburgh Council consultation goes ahead on the proposed strategy for Edinburgh City Centre Transformation (ECCT) - with proposals including a network of car-free streets, a walking and cycling bridge and a free city centre hopper bus; and
+- City of Edinburgh Council consulted on the proposed strategy for Edinburgh City Centre Transformation (ECCT) - with proposals including a network of car-free streets, a walking and cycling bridge and a free city centre hopper bus; and

-- The Scottish Government considers Glasgow and Edinburgh’s proposals as part of the National Transport Strategy and attempts to balance the needs of all communities.
+- The Scottish Government considered Glasgow and Edinburgh’s proposals as part of the National Transport Strategy and attempts to balance the needs of all communities.

-Those attending will consider how best to tackle challenges related to equality of access to transport and ensuring social inclusion alongside health and wellbeing considerations, and the potential for design and the built environment to promote better wellbeing.
+Those who attended discussed how best to tackle challenges related to equality of access to transport and ensuring social inclusion alongside health and wellbeing considerations, and the potential for design and the built environment to promote better wellbeing.

-In the context of the introduction of low emission zones and the proposed Workplace Parking Levy in the Transport Bill, delegates examined the efficacy of these measures as a means of achieving the Scottish Government’s aim to achieve net zero emission status by 2045, delegates will also examine their introduction, initially in major cities.
+Following the introduction of low emission zones and the proposed Workplace Parking Levy in the Transport Bill, delegates examined the efficacy of these measures as a means of achieving the Scottish Government’s aim to achieve net zero emission status by 2045.

-Discussion is expected to include issues such as how best to measure effectiveness, assessing impact on businesses and motorists, and considering the role of local authorities in implementing and developing local transport strategies.
+The vibrant discussion also included issues such as how best to measure effectiveness, assessment of the impact on businesses and motorists, and considered the role of local authorities in implementing and developing local transport strategies.

 Price: £95 PLUS VAT